are not part of the basic structure of our social relations."

 "All whose faith had drawn them together held everything in common: they would sell their property and possessions and make a general distribution as the need of each required" (Acts 2:44-45)

-To be clear: life in a Cooperative Society would not require us to relinquish our possessions.
+To be clear: life in the Brotherhood of Man would not require us to relinquish our possessions.
 In fact, only under a cooperative system would we finally gain access, readily and naturally, to the material goods we need, want--and are entitled to.
 The value of the above quote rests in its assertion of the ideals, generally, of common ownership and distribution by need (and in our modern era of titanic abundance, we specify "want," also, not just "need").
 The quotation also illustrates that the idea of a cooperative system is very old, and is, in fact, contained right in the New Testament, itself, the most modern portion of the Bible, the part believed to express the principles and teaching of Jesus.

 Please see our parent organization BROTHERHOOD OF MAN for a full exploration of this thesis.
 And note that belief in this second AO principle, that of the necessity of a transition from a money-centric system, is not required for membership in The Agape Order.

 The founding and fundamental principle of The Agape Order is the primacy of the Principle of Love; specifically, the assertion that this principle can form the basis for interpersonal and social relations, and larger structures such as political and economic systems.
 The first belief is already relatively common amongst people; the second is not.

 Though The Agape Order strongly encourages exploration of, and belief in, both principles, membership centers only around the first.
 The Order officially holds that the second principle, like the first, is essential for a full-flowering, and complete implementation of, the principle of love in society, and that, in fact, as Erich Fromm held, the love ethic cannot be completely and comprehensively embodied in a society which is based on money, profit, selling, marketing, and advertising, or anything other than the innate needs and wants of people.